L'amour est bleu: Weekly charts

+Legacy

 Paul Mauriat version

-According to Paul Mauriat, who conducted/recorded an orchestral "easy listening" version of "Love Is Blue", he chose the song because it was published by his label, Philips Records even though he was not fond of the song.
-A DJ in Minneapolis played the recording and asked the audience to respond, and was inundated phone calls about the song, and interest in the song then quickly spread around the country.
+According to Paul Mauriat, who conducted/recorded an orchestral "easy listening" version of "Love Is Blue", he chose the song because it was published by his label, Philips Records, even though he was not fond of the song.
+A DJ in Minneapolis played the recording and asked the audience to respond, and was inundated with phone calls about the song, and interest in the song then quickly spread around the country.